Renovate Scheduling

 Renovate does not support scheduled minutes or "at an exact time" granularity.
 Granularity must be at least one hour.

-Reminder: the times when the Renovate process runs are controlled by the bot admin using tools such as cron
+Important: when the Renovate process runs is usually controlled by the bot admin, using tools such as cron

 .

-Be sure to schedule enough time for Renovate to process your repository.
-Do not set schedules like "Run Renovate for an hour each Sunday" as you will run into problems.
+- Avoid schedules like "Run Renovate for an hour each Sunday" as you will run into problems

 Some config examples: